Q: Why did the project add a third lane only in the eastbound direction on the Richmond-San Rafael Bridge?

 A: Development in Contra Costa and Marin counties along with overall economic growth have resulted in significant traffic increases on eastbound Interstate 580 and the approaches to the Richmond-San Rafael Bridge, particularly during evening peak-commute periods.
 At these times, there are significant traffic delays along eastbound Sir Francis Drake Boulevard, with unacceptable level of service conditions occurring at the northbound ramps to U.S. Highway 101, at Larkspur Landing Circle (east and west), and at Andersen Drive.
 Additional evening traffic congestion occurs on northbound U.S. 101, from the Tamalpais Drive interchange to the Sir Francis Drake Boulevard off-ramp, and continuing onto eastbound I-580.
-To address present conditions and to accommodate the substantial growth projected to occur in this corridor, the eastbound, peak-period capacity of the Richmond-San Rafael Bridge must be increased.
+To address present conditions and to accommodate the substantial growth projected to occur in this corridor, the eastbound, peak-period capacity of the Richmond-San Rafael Bridge has been increased.

 A: Congestion on this stretch of I-580 mainly occurs during the evening commute in the eastbound direction.
 During other times of the day and on weekends, I-580 does not experience significant congestion on a recurring basis.